Public Fund Survey

 Figure Q

-Figure R plots the average asset allocation of 90 funds in the Public Fund Survey since FY 05.
-The average allocation to public equities—traditionally the asset class with the largest asset allocation among public pension funds—steadily declined since the major drop in global capital markets in 2008-09.
-This secular decline in the allocation to public equities reached its lowest point--42.2 percent—in FY 22 since the beginning of the measurement period, reflecting a combination of shifting target allocations and the sharp decline in equity markets in 2022.
-The average allocation to equities rose in FY 23, due chiefly to the improved performance of equities in 2023.
+Figure R plots the average asset allocation of a representative sample of state pension funds since FY 05.
+The average allocation to public equities—traditionally the largest asset class among public pension funds—steadily declined since the drop in global capital markets in 2008-09.
+This secular decline in the allocation to public equities reached its lowest point--42.2 percent—since the beginning of the measurement period in FY 22, and has increased since.
+This experience reflects a combination of shifting target allocations toward greater use of alternatives, and the sharp decline in equity markets in 2022.
+The average allocation to equities has grown since, to 44.4 percent in FY 24, reflecting strong returns since 2023.

-Similarly, at 20.6 percent, the average allocation to fixed income in FY 22 also reached its lowest level in the history of the Survey, reflecting both smaller target allocations to fixed income and declining bond market values in 2022.
-The allocation to fixed income rose slightly, to 20.8 percent, in FY 23 due to improved asset class performance.
+As with public equities, the average allocation to fixed income also reached its lowest level in the history of the Survey in FY 22, reflecting both smaller target allocations to fixed income and declining bond market values.
+The allocation to fixed income has increased since, to 21.1 percent, in FY 24.
 Allocations by public pension funds to public equities and bonds historically comprised the bulwark of public pension portfolios.
-This predominance has been diminished by continuous growth in allocations to alternatives and real estate: the average allocation to alternatives (chiefly private equity and hedge funds) in FY 23 is the highest in public pension fund history.
+This predominance has been reduced by steady growth in allocations to alternatives and real estate: the average allocation to alternatives (chiefly private equity and hedge funds).

 Figure R